 A. We have not been able to locate any scientific studies demonstrating that bidet use helps relieve hemorrhoids or anal itching (pruritus ani).
 That said, many of our readers are enthusiastic about the bidet.

 They join people in France, Italy, Japan and other countries who consider this bathroom fixture a more sanitary approach to cleansing than using toilet paper.
-Here is just one of the many other stories we have received from readers of this column:

-“I too have pruritus ani [itchy bottom].
+“I have pruritus ani [itchy bottom].
 I am in my 30s and have had it for several years along with chronic constipation.

 “I’ve tried every cream and natural remedy under the sun.
 Toilet paper makes it worse, as even the softest types are scratchy.